gnikonorov/GoLog/README.md

-# GoLog
+# golog

-GoLog is a logger for the Go programming language, written in Go.
+`golog` is a logger for the Go programming language, written in Go.
 It aims to be easy to use, and provides basic logging functionality for the Go programmer.

 ## Logging Levels